Mission & Vision

 Art21 also presents a wide range of writing on contemporary art.
-Drawing connections between Art21-featured artists and the larger context in which they thrive, the Art21 Magazine chronicles this landscape, post-by-post—from indexing daily events and activities to posing broader, meditative questions about the place of art in our world.
+Drawing connections between Art21-featured artists and the larger context in which they thrive, Art21’s digital editorial space chronicles this landscape, post-by-post—posing broader, meditative questions about the place of art in our world.

 Through 2012, Art21 published companion books for each season of the flagship Art in the Twenty-First Century series.
 The books presented the featured artists through excerpts of interviews juxtaposed with rich, full-color illustrations of their work.
 The books also included introductory essays by Art21 founder and former Executive Director, Susan Sollins, as well as artist biographies and production stills from the series.

 Digital channels serve as a primary means for disseminating much of Art21’s programming.
 In addition to providing instant access to Art21’s films and accompanying resources though Art21.org, Art21 uses digital platforms to further serve and engage with its audiences.

 Art21 maintains a constant presence across social media platforms, providing opportunities for direct engagement with Art21 staff, featured artists, and projects, and offering extended perspectives on Art21 activities and resources.
 The Art21 social media presence—overseen by the organization’s digital media department—includes platforms such as Facebook, Twitter, and Instagram.